learndatalab/learndatalab.github.io/_pages/openings.md

 ## Open positions

-**Note: We currently have open positions for additional MS/PhD and PostDoc positions.
+**Note: We currently have open positions for additional MS/PhD and PostDoc positions for Artificial Intelligence and AI System Departments.
 <!-- Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]({{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf)).**
  -->